LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.233.0
+*Released*: 13 October 2022
+* App Sample Type Consistency
+  * Refactor SampleTypePage from apps to share via entities subpackage
+  * Refactor SampleNav from apps to share via entities subpackage
+* Issue 45792: When dragging and dropping columns from grid headers, menu stays open and in the original location

 ### version 2.232.0
 *Released*: 10 October 2022
 * Components package update to split out `entities` components as separate entry point (subpackage)